People

 Meagan

-Meagan (Ph.D., 2015) had three main research interests: 1) parent socialization of gratitude, 2) parent socialization of positive emotion regulation, and 3) the regulation of positive emotions in adulthood.
+Meagan (Ph.D., 2015) studied parent socialization of gratitude and positive emotion regulation, and the regulation of positive emotions in adulthood.
 For her dissertation, she created and conducted gratitude interventions in the family context.
 She had a postdoctoral position with Cindy Berg at the University of Utah and now works at the University of Michigan as a Grant Development Specialist.

 Chit Yuen Yi, Ph.D.